AlbertoBoldrini/telegram-bot-ts/README.md

  - For all the requests it return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), this simplify the asynchronous procedures.

 # How to install
-Copy the api.ts file in your project.
+Copy the src/api.ts file in your project.
 Import the class *TelegramBotRaw* and all the interfaces you need.
 If you want you can copy also the file emitter.ts which contains the class TelegramBotEmitter that can help you to setup a message loop.